 What are we learning this half term in Year 5 ?

 Our PE days are Tuesday and Wednesday.
-Please note that Tuesday is now PE.
 ALL children must have the appropriate clothing to participate.
 Please remind your child to leave their PE kit in school.
 It should not go home till the end of term!